Command-line interface

-A command-line interpreter or command-line processor uses a command-line interface (CLI) to receive commands from a user in the form of lines of text.
-This provides a means of setting parameters for the environment, invoking executables and providing information to them as to what actions they are to perform.
-In some cases the invocation is conditional based on conditions established by the user or previous executables.
-Such access was first provided by computer terminals starting in the mid-1960s.
-This provided an interactive environment not available with punched cards or other input methods.
+A command-line interface (CLI), sometimes called a command-line shell, is a means of interacting with software via commands – each formatted as a line of text.
+Command-line interfaces emerged in the mid-1960s, on computer terminals, as an interactive and more user-friendly alternative to the non-interactive mode available with punched cards.

-Today, many users rely upon graphical user interfaces and menu-driven interactions.
-However, some programming and maintenance tasks may not have a graphical user interface and use a command line.
+For nearly three decades, a CLI was the most common interface for software, but today a graphical user interface (GUI) is more common.
+Nonetheless, many programs such as operating system and software development utilities still provide CLI.

-Alternatives to the command-line interface include text-based user interface menus (for example, IBM AIX SMIT), keyboard shortcuts, and various desktop metaphors centered on the pointer (usually controlled with a mouse).
-Examples of this include the Microsoft Windows, DOS Shell, and Mouse Systems PowerPanel.
-Command-line interfaces are often implemented in terminal devices that are also capable of screen-oriented text-based user interfaces that use cursor addressing to place symbols on a display screen.
+A CLI enables automating programs since commands can be stored in a script file that can be used repeatedly.
+A script allows its contained commands to be executed as group; as a program; as a command.

-Programs with command-line interfaces are generally easier to automate via scripting.
+A CLI is made possible by command-line interpreters or command-line processors, which are programs that execute input commands.

-Many software systems implement command-line interfaces for control and operation.
-This includes programming environments and utility programs.
+Alternatives to a CLI include a GUI (including the desktop metaphor such as Windows), text-based menuing (including DOS Shell and IBM AIX SMIT), and keyboard shortcuts.

 Comparison to graphical user interfaces

 Compared with a graphical user interface, a command-line interface requires fewer system resources to implement.
 Since options to commands are given in a few characters in each command line, an experienced user often finds the options easier to access.
 Automation of repetitive tasks is simplified by line editing and history mechanisms for storing frequently used sequences; this may extend to a scripting language that can take parameters and variable options.
 A command-line history can be kept, allowing review or repetition of commands.

-A command-line system may require paper or online manuals for the user's reference, although often a "help" option provides a concise review of the options of a command.
+A command-line system may require paper or online manuals for the user's reference, although often a help option provides a concise review of the options of a command.
 The command-line environment may not provide graphical enhancements such as different fonts or extended edit windows found in a GUI.
 It may be difficult for a new user to become familiar with all the commands and options available, compared with the icons and drop-down menus of a graphical user interface, without reference to manuals.